Dylan0211/TinHau-forecasting/README.md

 ## Introduction

-TinHau is a time-series foundation model for building load/energy forecasting which embeds the knowledge of thousands of buildings and adopts an advanced training strategy.
+Tin Hau is a time-series foundation model for building load/energy forecasting which embeds the knowledge of thousands of buildings and adopts an advanced training strategy.
-Thus, for different buildings with different contexts (e.g., dining areas, sports areas, etc), TinHau can perform accurate forecasting with limited or even no knowledge about the target building.
+Thus, for different buildings with different contexts (e.g., dining areas, sports areas, etc), Tin Hau v0.8 can perform accurate forecasting with limited (i.e., few-shot forecasting) or even no knowledge (i.e., zero-shot forecasting) about the target building.
+_**News: The latest version Tin Hau v0.81 which supports multi-resolution (i.e., 1 h, 15 mins) is ready-to-use.
+Apply for the project of Tin Hau v0.81 at [`Application Form for Tin Hau v0.81`](https://forms.gle/2BCMR76fZAdb3rAx5)**_

-Developed based on Tiny Time Mixer from IBM, TinHau is a compact and lightweight model with only 1M parameters such that it can be run even on **CPU-only machines**.
+[//]: # (Developed based on Tiny Time Mixer from IBM, Tin Hau is a compact and lightweight model with only 1M parameters such that)
+[//]: # (it can be run even on **CPU-only machines**.)

 ## Specification